hoge1e3/petit-node/README.md

 - pNode.boot(options)
    - Initialize petit-node
    - `options` can include following attributes:
-      - `init` A function called on boot, the argument object has `FS` object in [@hoge1e3/fs](https://www.npmjs.com/package/@hoge1e3/fs).
-If the return value is file object, petit-node imports the file.
       - `aliases`
          - Specifies object that configures aliases.
          - The key is module path (that specifies after import)
          - The value is the module object which is imported
          - This allows use `import * as value from "key"` from programs in vitual file system.
+      - `main`
+         - Specifies file(*.js) or directory(contains package.json) path of module which is automatically loaded
+      - `fstab`
+         - Specifies fils system table, See devicemanager sections
+      - `init` A function called on boot.
+If the return value is file path or file object, petit-node imports the file.
 - pNode.importModule(path, base)
    - import ES module from vitrual file system
    - `path` is either npm package path or file path of the module